jeremyef/fund-data-cache/readme.md

    - `IHS_NAMESPACE`: The namespace of the IHS service.
    - `IHS_USERNAME`: The username for authentication with the IHS service.
    - `IHS_PASSWORD`: The password for authentication with the IHS service.
-   - `VALID_CODES`: A comma-separated list of valid fund codes.
-Refer to FundTickerIds, not FundTicker.
+   - `VALID_CODES`: A comma-separated list of valid fund security ids.

 ## Usage